Deploy Model with AXI4-Stream Video Interface on Zynq Hardware

-2. If you haven't already, install the HDL Coder and Embedded Coder Support Packages for Xilinx Zynq Platform, and Computer Vision System Toolbox Support Package for Xilinx Zynq-Based Hardware.
+7. If you haven't already, install the HDL Coder and Embedded Coder Support Packages for Xilinx Zynq Platform, and Vision HDL Toolbox Support Package for Xilinx Zynq-Based Hardware.
 To install the support package, go to the MATLAB® toolstrip and click Add-Ons > Get Hardware Support Packages.

-3. Make sure you are using the SD card image provided by the Embedded Coder Support Package for Xilinx Zynq Platform.
+8. Make sure you are using the SD card image provided by the Embedded Coder Support Package for Xilinx Zynq Platform.
 If you need to update your SD card image, see the Hardware Setup section of Install Support for Xilinx Zynq Platform (Embedded Coder).

 h = zynq